iterative/dvc.org/content/blog/2022-05-16-may-22-heartbeat.md

 https://media.giphy.com/media/lWa7aAo62YZLwtk3nj/giphy.gif

 So each month I tell you about yet another post to help you attempt to make sense of the vast MLOps tool space.
-Well this month is no different.
+Well, this month is no different.
 I mean you could be new here, right? 🤷🏽‍♀️ [DoltHub](https://dolthub.com) tries to bring some clarity
 [with this piece](https://www.dolthub.com/blog/2022-04-27-data-version-control/)
-comparing different data versioning tools and the intricacies of each.
+by comparing different data versioning tools and the intricacies of each.
 You do your research.
 You know we're partial.

 ![Data Version Control tools](/uploads/images/2022-05-16/data-version-control.png '=800')